guzba/mummy/README.md

 Mummy is a multi-threaded HTTP and WebSocket server written entirely in Nim.

+*A return to the ancient ways of threads.*

 Mummy has been written specifically to maximize the performance of your server hardware without compromising on programmer happiness.

 * Supports HTTP keep-alive and gzip response compression automatically.